Sudhir-Dharan/MAITRI/README.md

 ## Demo

-You can access the live demo here: [https://sudhir-dharan.github.io/MAITRI/](https://sudhir-dharan.github.io/MAITRI/)
+You can access the [live demo](https://sudhir-dharan.github.io/MAITRI/).

 ## Information Pages